milvus-io/milvus-lite/README.md

 Milvus Lite shares the same API and covers most of the features of Milvus.
 Together, they provide a consistent user experience across different types of environments, fitting use cases of different size.
 With the same client-side code, you can run a quick demo of less than a million vectors with Milvus Lite, or a small scale app with Milvus Docker container hosted on a single machine, and eventually to a large scale production deployment on Kubenetes serving billions of vectors at thousands of QPS.

-With Milvus Lite, you can start building an AI application with vector similarity search within minutes, all with `pip install`.
+With Milvus Lite, you can start building an AI application with vector similarity search within minutes!
 Milvus Lite is good for running in the following environment:
 - Jupyter Notebook / Google Colab
 - Laptops
 - Edge Devices